THE NIBBLE BLOG: Products, Recipes & Trends In Specialty Foods

 While we love every cheese produced by these cheesemakers, we picked our favorites to serve on Thanksgiving, as a dessert cheese plate:

-Red Hawk from Cowgirl Creamery, of Point Reyes Station, California.
+Cowgirl Creamery, of Point Reyes Station, California.
+The brilliant

 The great state of Wisconsin makes so many great cheeses, they could fill an entire cheese store (and in Wisconsin, they do!).